Berkeley-CS61B/website-sp24/projects/proj0/index.md

 If your implementation is correct, only `testUpNoMerge` should pass.
 Don't worry about the rest of the tests just yet: they should pass once score changes are implemented.

 ## Task 9: Tilt in Four Directions

-Modify the `tilt` method so that it accounts for tiles merging.

 Now that we've gotten tilt working for the up direction, we have to do the same thing for the other three directions.